SecDev-Lab/wish/wish-command-generation-api/docs/design.md

 ## Vector Store Support

-The system supports two vector store backends for document retrieval:
+The system supports two vector store backends for document retrieval, which are installed as optional dependencies:

-### ChromaDB (Default)
+### ChromaDB

-ChromaDB is used by default for document retrieval.
+ChromaDB can be used for document retrieval.
 It stores document embeddings locally in the `~/.wish/knowledge/db` directory.

+To use ChromaDB:

+1. Install the package with ChromaDB support: `pip install "wish-command-generation-api[chroma]"`
+2. Configure the environment variables:
+   - `VECTOR_STORE_TYPE=chroma` (this is the default)

-### Qdrant (Optional)
+### Qdrant

 Qdrant can be used as an alternative vector store backend.
 To use Qdrant: